McCubo/lwc_dev/README.md

 # Salesforce Development
-Useful things and tests related to Apex, LWC, Aura.
+Useful things and tests related to Apex, LWC, Aura development.

 You have the freedom to copy and redistribute it, with or without modifications, either commercially or non-commercially.
 ## Authors